6 Best 4000W Portable Generators of 2022 – Reviews & Top Picks

 The WEN GN400i Inverter Generator ticks off a lot of boxes as a user-friendly model that provides reliable power.
 The 4-stroke engine is CARB-compliant.
 It’s also reasonably quiet at 57 dB.
 That’s because it is an inverter, which cuts down the noise without sacrificing efficiency.
 The tank size is 1.85 gallons and will provide you up to 7 hrs of juice at 50% capacity.

 This generator is lightweight at just over 66 pounds.
 Unfortunately, it doesn’t have wheels.
 However, there are some heavy-duty handles to move it.
 Its dimensions are 19.8″ L x 13.8″ W x 18.9″ H. We appreciated the indicator lights that include low oil.
 It has an RV outlet, along with a TT-30R outlet, two 120-volt NEMA 5-20R receptacles, and two USB ports.
 It comes with a 2-year warranty.
+All in all, we think this is the best 4000 watt generator on the market this year.

 2. Durostar DS4000S Portable Generator – Best Value